Priyabug/Priyabug/README.md

 # Hi, I'm Priyanka!
-**A tech enthusiast with a background in network, cloud infrastructure, and cross-functional collaboration.
+**A tech enthusiast with a background in cloud and network infrastructure, and cross-functional collaboration.
 I enjoy solving real-world problems and working closely with product and engineering teams to deliver excellent customer experiences.**

 ## 👨‍💻 Technical Projects:
 - **Border Gateway Protocol** - Launching-BGP-network-on-one-of-the-autonomous-system